chbergmann/CurvedShapesWorkbench/README.md

 - Items: Nr. of items between the segments
 - makeSurface: make a surface over the array items
 - makeSolid: make a solid if Base is a closed shape
 - InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
-Otherwise all edges will be splitted (discretized) into this number of points
+Otherwise all edges will be split (discretized) into this number of points
 - Twist: Compensates a rotation between Shape1 and Shape2
 - TwistReverse: Reverses the rotation of one Shape
 - Distribution: Algorithm for distance between array elements.
 Default is 'linear'.
 Also selectable: parabolic (x²), x³, sinusoidal, elliptic